h-otter/gtasks/README.md

 # gtasks

-A ToDo application which shows as graph
+A ToDo application which shows tasks as graph

 ## How to develop